JMJustas/rent-scrapper/README.md

 # rent-scrapper
 Python script that scrapes Lithuanian apartment rental sites for cheapest offers.
+It is intended to be run as a cron job, so has no internal scheduling mechanism.

 # configuraton